 Fredericksburg is also home to the National Museum of the Pacific War.
 Fredericksburg was the home of Admiral Chester Nimitz who was a fleet commander of the United States Navy during World War II.
 One of the sites that makes up the museum is the Admiral Nimitz Gallery which is housed in the old Nimitz Hotel that was run by Nimitz’ grandfather when it was built in the mid-1800s.

 The museum is dedicated exclusively to the Pacific theater of the war.
 Part of the museum is the Pacific Combat Zone which features a re-creation of a Pacific island battlefield, including a Quonset Hut, a PT boat and base, a Japanese tank, palm trees, and machine gun placements.
 In the 1970s, the museum was gifted with a Japanese Garden of Peace and in 1995, the museum added a Plaza of the presidents that pays tribute to the ten United States Presidents who served during the war.

 Another big draw to the area is the many wineries.
 If you read the trip report outline of this trip, you know we visited a lot of them.
 I will dedicate next week’s blog post to that exploration!

 Thanks for stopping by!
-To read about some of our previous trips, click here.
-If you like my photos be sure to “like” my Facebook Page, follow me on Instagram!
+To read more about this trip, check out the Texas Hill Country Road Trip Report.
+To read about some of our previous trips, visit my Trips Page.
+If you like my photos be sure to “like” my Facebook Page and follow me on Instagram!
 You can purchase prints on Etsy and Fine Art America.
-To see inside my camera bag, check out my Gear Page.
-For information about our new Guided Photography Tours, visit GuidedPhoto.com.
+To see inside my camera bag, check out my updated Gear Page.